Scaler-Opensource/scalant/packages/backlog-widget/README.md

 - `createSchedule` (function) - Callback when create schedule button is clicked
 - `showBacklogPlan` (function) - Callback when show backlog plan button is clicked

-## Store
+## Context

-The package exports a configured Redux store that includes:
+The package exports a React Context that includes:
+- Backlog state management
-- Backlog service API with RTK Query
+- API functions for backlog operations
-- Proper middleware configuration
-- Reducer setup
+- Loading and error states
+- Custom hooks for easy integration

+### Available Hooks

+- `useBacklog()` - Access to all backlog context functions and state
+- `useGetBacklogQuery()` - Hook for fetching backlog data
+- `useCreateScheduleMutation()` - Hook for creating schedules
+- `useGetInitialDataQuery()` - Hook for fetching initial data

+### API Functions

+- `getBacklog()` - Fetch backlog information
+- `createSchedule(payload)` - Create a new schedule
+- `getInitialData()` - Fetch initial dashboard data
+- `getScheduledDays(moduleId)` - Get scheduled days for a module
+- `submitPlan(planData)` - Submit a backlog plan
+- `getBacklogItems(moduleId)` - Get backlog items for a module